hveerten/katu/Readme.md

 called `data` where it will dump information about every particle species every 10 steps. `example_graphics` will also use gnuplot to plot the resulting particle species every two steps.

+`example_spheres` is a bit different as it requires two configuration files to represent concentric spheres.
+This example will simulate two blobs, one inside the other and will output the photon population of the outer one at the end

 ## Configuration